olidacombe/makemapper.nvim/README.md

     echo running tests...

 no_mapping: # this target doesn't get an automatic keymap
+    echo I am harder to run from neovim
 ```

 If the above `Makefile` is in the root of your project, then the following